• Skip to primary navigation

 Transfer the cabbage rolls to the pot in layers next to one another.

 Pour sauce over stuffed cabbage rolls.
-Shake the pot to make sure sauce is distributed all over.
+Shake the pot to make sure the sauce is distributed all over.

 What to enjoy with lahanodolmades